itk-dev/os2forms_fasit/README.md

 SHA1 Fingerprint=6A:CB:26:1F:39:31:72:D8:7F:A3:99:7C:EC:86:56:97:59:A8:52:8A
 ```

-which should be converted to lowercase and have its colons removed,
-before provided to Fasit Schultz, i.e.
+which should be converted to lowercase and have its colons removed before provided to Fasit Schultz, i.e.

 ```sh
 6acb261f393172d87fa3997cec86569759a8528a